-As of March 31, 2022 and December 31, 2021, 7,333,333 private placement warrants, which were owned by Conyers Park II Sponsor LLC ("CP Sponsor"), remained outstanding at fair value of \$6.7 million and \$22.2 million, respectively.
-The warrant liability was remeasured to fair value with adjustment of \$15.4 million and \$5.5 million reflected in "Change in fair value of warrant liability" in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) during the three months ended March 31, 2022 and 2021, respectively.
+As of June 30, 2022 and December 31, 2021, 7,333,333 private placement warrants, which were owned by Conyers Park II Sponsor LLC ("CP Sponsor"), remained outstanding at fair value of \$1.8 million and \$22.2 million, respectively.
+The warrant liability was remeasured to fair value with adjustment of \$4.9 million and \$20.4 million reflected in "Change in fair value of warrant liability" in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) during the three and six months ended June 30, 2022, respectively.
+The warrant liability was remeasured to fair value with adjustments of \$7.1 million and \$1.5 million reflected in "Change in fair value of warrant liability" in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) during the three and six months ended June 30, 2021, respectively.
 The warrant liability is stated at fair value at each reporting period with the change in fair value recorded on the Consolidated Statement of Operations and Comprehensive Income (Loss) until the warrants are exercised, expire or other facts and circumstances lead the warrant liability to be reclassified as an equity instrument.

 The Company previously valued its private placement warrants using a Black-Scholes Model.
 The private placement warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs.
-They are now Level 2.
-As of March 31, 2022, based on the period of time the public warrants have now been trading, the Company determined the fair value of the liability classified private placement warrants by approximating the value with the share price of the public warrants as of March 31, 2022, which is inherently less subjective and judgmental given it is based on observable inputs.
-Therefore, the value of the private placement warrants are now measured at an indirectly observable quoted price in active markets for the public warrants.
+Beginning in the first quarter of 2022, they are classified as Level 2 based on the period of time the public warrants have been trading.
+The Company determined the fair value of the liability classified private placement warrants by approximating the value with the share price of the public warrants which is inherently less subjective and judgmental given it is based on observable inputs.
+Therefore, the value of the private placement warrants are measured at an indirectly observable quoted price in active markets for the public warrants.
 Transfers to/from Levels 1, 2 and 3 are recognized at the end of the reporting period in which a change in valuation technique or methodology occurs.